 Eagle-eyed Dutch Samsung fan blog GalaxyClub.nl points out that the Galaxy S9 Plus has popped up in the GFXBench database with an Android P reference, which suggests that the South Korean company is testing Google’s latest mobile OS on the device ahead of releasing an upgrade.

-It would be extremely odd if the S9 and S9 Plus didn’t make the leap to Pie together, and the leak also bodes well for the newly released Note 9 and the rumoured Galaxy S10, as it means Samsung is accelerating its delivery of Android updates.
+It would be extremely odd if the S9 and S9 Plus didn’t make the leap to Pie together, and the leak also bodes well for the newly released Note 9 and Galaxy S10, as it means Samsung is accelerating its delivery of Android updates.

 Android 9.0 Pie was only sent live by about a month ago, so to see it already being tested is a major step forward for Samsung.
 Galaxy S8 owners will no doubt remember that their phone didn’t get Android 8.0 Oreo until early-2018 (February or March, depending on region), or nearly a year after it was first released.